tairasoul/YADMB/README.md

 expiry_time - how long should cached info be valid for?

-check_interval - how often should the bot try to remove invalid information?
+check_interval - how often should the bot try to remove invalidated cached data?

 # installing addons